kubeedge/kubeedge/docs/proposals/keadm-scope.md

         * mosquitto (latest available in OS repos) and check if running.
     3. This command will take `--certPath` (string type) as mandatory option which shall be the certificates path; wherein the certs were transferred from cloud node and uncompressed.
 It will modify `$GOPATH/src/github.com/kubeedge/kubeedge/edge/conf/edge.yaml` file against `edgehub.websocket.certfile` and `edgehub.websocket.keyfile` fields.
     4. Create `$GOPATH/src/github.com/kubeedge/kubeedge/build/node.json` and apply it using `curl` command to api-server
-    5. This command will take mandatory `-e` or `--cloudcoreip` flag to specify the address of Kubeedge cloudcore
+    5. This command will take mandatory `-e` or `--cloudcoreip` flag to specify the address of KubeEdge cloudcore
     6. Create `$GOPATH/src/github.com/kubeedge/kubeedge/edge/conf/edge.yaml`
         * Use `--cloudcoreip` flag to update the `websocket.url` field.
         * Use `--edgenodeid` flags value to update `controller.node-id`,`edged.hostname-override` field.